 Infotainment & Telematics

-The infotainment head unit often concentrates high-risk external interfaces such as Wi-Fi, Bluetooth, cellular, USB, media parsing, browser content, and backend connectivity.
-In vulnerable architectures, a single exploitable bug in that software stack can become the first link in a chain that crosses gateways or companion controllers and reaches CAN.
-This chapter follows an OEM-by-OEM structure covering Tesla, BMW, Mercedes-Benz, Volkswagen Group, and Nissan, followed by a multi-OEM web-API survey.
-The Miller and Valasek Jeep papers (2015 and 2016) that established this attack model are covered in the Introduction chapter.
-The Synacktiv TPMS 2024 chain, which enters through forged BLE TPMS advertisements, is covered in the Other Wireless Attack Surfaces chapter.
+The infotainment head unit is where most of the high-risk external interfaces come together: Wi-Fi, Bluetooth, cellular, USB, media parsing, browser content, and backend connectivity.
+On a weak architecture, one exploitable bug in that software stack becomes the first link in a chain that crosses gateways or companion controllers and reaches CAN.
+The chapter is organised by OEM (Tesla, BMW, Mercedes-Benz, Volkswagen Group, and Nissan) and closes with a multi-OEM web-API survey.
+Miller and Valasek's Jeep papers (2015 and 2016), which established this attack model, sit in the Introduction chapter.
+The Synacktiv TPMS 2024 chain, which enters through forged BLE TPMS advertisements, is in the Other Wireless Attack Surfaces chapter.

 Tesla